-- 1. The boundaries of the borough's town and District Centres are defined on the Policies Map. - 2.
+- 1. The boundaries of the borough's town and local shopping centres are defined on the Policies Map. - 2.
 New retail development, and other main town centre uses, should be in scale with the position a settlement holds in the retail hierarchy, as set out in the table below.